octosavvi/octosavvi.github.io/about/index.md

   credit: dargadgetz
   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 comments: false
-modified: 2015-8-15
+modified: 2016-7-21
 ---

-Octosavvi LLC was established by Kenny McElroy so he could do fun stuff for a living.
+Octosavvi LLC was established by Kenny McElroy (me!) to do fun stuff for a living.

 ### Are you looking for help with projects like these?